jfmengels/elm-review/documentation/design/test-module.md

 # Design goals for the `Lint.Test` module

-`elm-lint` comes with a testing library under `Lint.Test`, which allows you to test the linting rules you write using [`elm-test`](https://github.com/elm-community/elm-test).
+`elm-review` comes with a testing library under `Lint.Test`, which allows you to test the rules you write using [`elm-test`](https://github.com/elm-community/elm-test).
 It comes with a guide explaining how to write tests efficiently.

 `Lint.Test` has been created around several goals:
   - Help developers with great test failure messages